Maximum intensity projection

 Procedure

-- Click the Max projection button, located in the View section of the Image ribbon, to display the projection rather than the original image.
+- Click Min (or Max) projectionon the Image ribbon to display the projection rather than the original image.

-- To view the original image stack again, click the button again.
+- To view the original image stack again, Min (or Max) projection again.

 If you perform any image adjustment on a projection, you'll need to toggle the projection off and then back on in order to refresh the projection image.